January 1-3, 1928 (Sunday–Tuesday)

 Three Kays offering "Acrobatic Novelties"

-La Boheme Trio—Character harmony funsters—Clever comedy numbers interspersed with plenty of laughs
+La Boheme Trio—Character harmony funsters—Clever comedy numbers interspersed with plenty

 October 28-30, 1928 (Sunday–Tuesday)